Stihl BR 600 - 677 CFM Gas Backpack Blower

 Price comparison

-As you can see from this interactive chart, when compared to other gas backpack blowers, the Stihl BR 600 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other gas backpack blowers, the Stihl BR 600 is on the average side of the price range.

 Therefore, this blower nicely fits in the expected budget for this kind of product.